rook/rook/Documentation/ceph-object-store-crd.md

 ### Pools

 The pools allow all of the settings defined in the Pool CRD spec.
 For more details, see the [Pool CRD](ceph-pool-crd.md) settings.
 In the example above, there must be at least three hosts (size 3) and at least three devices (2 data + 1 coding chunks) in the cluster.

+When the `zone` section is set pools with the object stores name will not be created since the object-store will the using the pools created by the ceph-object-zone.
+In this scenario, `preservePoolsOnDelete` must be set to true.

 * `metadataPool`: The settings used to create all of the object store metadata pools.
 Must use replication.
 * `dataPool`: The settings to create the object store data pool.
 Can use replication or erasure coding.
 * `preservePoolsOnDelete`: If it is set to 'true' the pools used to support the object store will remain when the object store will be deleted.
 This is a security measure to avoid accidental loss of data.
 It is set to 'false' by default.
 If not specified is also deemed as 'false'.
+When the `zone` section is set this must be set to true.

 ## Gateway Settings